TheSoftwareHouse/rad-modules-docs/docs/security-details.md

 OAUTH_CREATE_USER_ACCOUNT

-- **_Description_**: The variable specifies if a user witch is login via OAuth provider should have created an account in the DB after the login flow
+- **_Description_**: The variable specifies if a user with is login via OAuth provider should have created an account in the DB after the login flow
 - **_Default_**: `false`

 CREATE_USER_ACCOUNT_ON_OAUTH

-- **_Description_**: The variable specifies if a user witch is login via OAuth provider should have created an account in the DB after the login flow
+- **_Description_**: The variable specifies if a user with is login via OAuth provider should have created an account in the DB after the login flow
 - **_Default_**: `false`

 INITIAL_USERS_DATA_JSON_PATH: